 School libraries in the Netherlands are generally not run by teacher-librarians, as in many other countries.
 They may be run by a librarian from the public library, by volunteers (parents), by pupils or by a school librarian (whose professional background is not necessarily school library work or teaching).
-Libraries of schools participating in the Library at School programme are on average open for 10 hours per week.
+In the Library in School programme the trained reading consultant from the nearby local library is, together with a teacher (reding coordinator), responsible for the library work in the school.

-The Library at School in primary schools
+The Library in school in primary schools

-As part of the The Library at School programme, the primary school and library sign a contract for several years in which they agree to work together on:
+As part of The Library in School programme, the primary school and library sign a contract for several years in which they agree to work together on:

-- developing a joint policy in relation to reading at school, in the library and at home - providing an up-to-date and attractive collection, to enrich reading education - · providing books and other materials that can be taken home - displaying books with their covers fully visible on movable bookshelves - providing a reading consultant attached to the library to assist the school's reading coordinator (a teacher) - setting annual targets based on monitored results - specifying all the reading promotion activities in an annual reading and media plan - providing a digital portal to: facilitate searching and registering materials; stimulate reading; keep track of children's borrowing history; and help finding reliable information.
+- developing a joint policy in relation to reading at school, in the library and at home - · providing an up-to-date and attractive collection, to enrich reading education - providing books and other materials that can be taken home - · displaying books with their covers fully visible on movable bookshelves - providing a reading consultant attached to the library to assist the school's reading coordinator (a teacher) - setting annual targets based on monitored results - · specifying all the reading promotion activities in an annual reading and media plan - providing a digital portal to: facilitate searching and registering materials; stimulate reading; keep track of children's borrowing history; and help finding reliable information.

-A research study on the results and effect of The Library at School has shown that the results in terms of promoting the development of reading skills are positive.
-All pupils in schools that participate in The Library at School attain higher language scores than pupils in schools that do not participate.
+A research study on the results and effect of The Library in school has shown that the results in terms of promoting the development of reading skills are positive.
+All pupils in schools that participate in The Library in School attain higher language scores than pupils in schools that do not participate.
 The strongest positive effects are found among girls: not only do their language skills improve, but their motivation to read during their leisure time as well (Nielen & Bus, 2015).

-The Library at School in secondary schools
+The Library in school in secondary schools

-The Library at School has also been introduced in secondary schools.
+The Library in school has also been introduced in secondary schools.
 Just as in the primary education sector, the programme involves strategic long-term cooperation between schools and libraries, with the aim to improve the quality of education in the domain of reading promotion.
 More specifically, the aim is to improve the achievement of secondary school pupils in the domains of: